 The Lawn Canggu

-Anywhere along the beach in Canggu is perfect to watch the sunset, but The Lawn is especially cool for its atmosphere, beach bags and fresh popcorn and cold Radler and coconuts sold from a polished VW Kombi, one of my absolute favourite vans (one day I am going to own one, oh yesss!).
+Anywhere along the beach in Canggu is perfect to watch the sunset, but The Lawn is especially cool for its atmosphere, beach bags and cold Radler and coconuts sold from a polished VW Kombi, one of my absolute favourite vans (one day I am going to own one, oh yesss!).
+Update: The Lawn has upgraded their facilities and looks a little different now, check out their website for more info.

 My favourite area to stay in is around Berawa Beach, the southern part of Canggu.
 When I first lived in Canggu for a few months, I found a room in a private villa to share with other digital nomads, which was very cool.